Solid Ground - Trauma Informed Therapy.

 My approach to trauma recovery therapy sits on a foundation of neurobiology and the three phases of trauma therapy as recommended by the current world experts in the field.
 This approach ensures you have the skills, stability and resources you need throughout the therapeutic process.

-Having said that we all know that life is never interested in fitting into a linear three step process.
-Life is messy and dynamic and deeply creative and just like any living element in nature, we humans are hard wired to find our own unique way to grow and thrive.
+Having said that we all know that life is never interested in fitting into a linear three step process, and everyone is different.
+Life is messy and dynamic and deeply creative and just like any living element in nature we humans are hard wired to find our own unique way to grow and thrive.

 Within this safe structure we will collaborate together to develop a style individually tailored to suite you.